 A band saw is a floor-standing saw that functions similarly to a jigsaw but with the added convenience of a fixed table.

 Band saws can be used to cut wood, metal, or both.
-A band saw can cut through various materials, including PVC, in addition to wood and metal.
+A band saw can cut through various materials, including PVC, wood, and metal.

 Depending on the length of the band saw blade, you may be able to cut many boards at once, piled on top of each other, to generate matching curved pieces more quickly.

-The edge of a vertical band saw cuts straight down, reducing the quantity of sawdust or other particles on top of the material being cut.
+The edge of a vertical band saw cuts straight down, reducing the quantity of sawdust or other particles on top of the cut material.

-When you need to see a line you’ve drawn on the material to guide your cut, this feature can be helpful.
+This feature can be helpful when you need to see a line you’ve drawn on the material to guide your cut.

 2. Chainsaw

-You’re probably familiar with a chainsaw if you’ve ever had to cut down a tree.
+If you’ve ever had to cut down a tree, you’re probably familiar with a chainsaw.
 A chainsaw is a band saw that gets its name from the rotating chain of sharp teeth that runs through it.

-There are also gas-powered chainsaws on the market and electric chainsaws.
+There are also gas-powered chainsaws and electric chainsaws on the market.
 A gas-powered chainsaw has more power than an electric chainsaw and can cut through larger trees with longer bars.

-They are, however, louder and heavier than electric alternatives due to the motor.
-Electric chainsaws are less powerful than gas chainsaws, but they are quieter and maybe more practical if you don’t have gas on hand.
+However, due to the motor, gas chainsaws are louder and heavier than electric alternatives.
+Electric chainsaws are less powerful than gas chainsaws but are quieter and maybe more practical if you don’t have gas on hand.

 3. Circular Saw

-It is one of the most widely used different types of all-power hand saws.
-This is a powerful and productive tool built for significant amounts of work.
+It is one of the most widely used types of all-power hand saws.
+This powerful and productive tool is built for significant amounts of work.

 The gadget is an electric motor, saw blade, base plate, and protective enclosure.

 Circular saws can be used for residential and industrial building and maintenance tasks.
-The ability to change blades depending on the materials adds to the versatility of these machines.
+The ability to change blades depending on the materials adds to their versatility.

 Furthermore, Circular tools work well with wood, laminates, and metal.
 Artisans use them to make oblique, longitudinal, straight cuts requiring extreme precision.